-According to the RrSG1, the language above that requires a Gaining Registrar to send a Form of Authorization ("Gaining FOA") where the email address is available was added by ICANN staff, notwithstanding the CPH TechOps Group's specific proposal that the Gaining FOA should no longer be required as many registrars believe under the GDPR, the Gaining Registrar does not have consent to process this information (i.e., send an email to an individual that is not its customer).
+As detailed in attached Annex A, this requirement was added by ICANN staff, despite the CPH TechOps Group specifically proposing that the Gaining FOA should no longer be required.
+The rationale is that under the GDPR, the Gaining Registrar does not have consent to process this information (i.e., send an email to an individual that is not its customer).
+Furthermore, registrars find it is technically impossible to send the gaining FOA because many email addresses are unavailable (i.e., return an email with a link to a web form), resulting in failed transfers.